 ELIGIBILITY CRITERIA ACCEPTABLE VERIFICATION and DOCUMENTATION Youth Adult Dislocated Worker SUPPORTED FOSTER CHILD / STATE CUSTODY YOUTH If the applicant is low-income based on meeting the definition of TANF, SNAP, SSI, Homeless, or Foster Child, this must be verified.
-Court Contact Court Documentation Medical Card Verification of Payments made on Behalf of the Child Written Statement from State/Local Agency Letter from relevant State of Rhode Island EOHHS Agency (for Foster Child and State Custody Youth, only) x PERSONS WITH DISABILITIES 20 CFR 663.640 May an individual with a disability whose family does not meet income eligibility criteria under the Act be eligible for priority as a low-income adult?
+Court Contact Court Documentation Medical Card Verification of Payments made on Behalf of the Child Written Statement from State/Local Agency Letter from relevant State of Rhode Island EOHHS Agency (for Foster Child and State Custody Youth, only) x PERSONS WITH DISABILITIES Note: Detailed information about the disability is not necessary.
+20 CFR 663.640 May an individual with a disability whose family does not meet income eligibility criteria under the Act be eligible for priority as a low-income adult?
 Yes, even if the family of a disabled individual does not meet the income eligibility criteria, the disabled individual is to be considered a low-income individual if the individual's own income: (a) Meets the income criteria established in WIOA section 3(36)(A)(ii); or (b) Meets the income eligibility criteria for cash payments under any Federal, State or local public assistance program.
 (WIOA section 3(36)(A)(i).)
-Letter from Drug or Alcohol Rehabilitation Agency Letter from Child Study Team stating Specific Disability Medical Records Observable Condition Physician's Statement Psychiatrist's and/or Psychologist's Diagnosis Rehabilitation Evaluation School Records Sheltered Workshop Certification Social Service Records/Referral Social Security Administration Disability Records Veterans Administration Letter/Records Vocational Rehabilitation Letter Workers Compensation Record X When used to confirm Priority of Service population
+Self-Attestation Letter from Drug or Alcohol Rehabilitation Agency Letter from Child Study Team stating Specific Disability Medical Records Observable Condition Physician's Statement Psychiatrist's and/or Psychologist's Diagnosis Rehabilitation Evaluation School Records Sheltered Workshop Certification Social Service Records/Referral Social Security Administration Disability Records Veterans Administration Letter/Records Vocational Rehabilitation Letter Workers Compensation Record X When used to confirm Priority of Service population ENGLISH LANGUAGE LEARNER Self-Attestation Case notes Assessed by a Generally Accepted Standardized Test Academic Transcript School Records Х When used to confirm Priority of Service population

-ATTACHMENT A YOUTH BARRIERS
+YOUTH BARRIERS